 Before we dive into the process of minting coins itself, it’s helpful to know the basic terms that you will see throughout the discussion.

-To produce coins with features like high relief or ultra-high relief, special dies are made.
+To produce coins with features like high relief or ultra-high relief, mints around the world craft special dies.
 In addition to using special coin dies in the presses, high relief coins also typically require multiple strikes.

 For more information on modern coin minting techniques, read this Info-Vault article.